er1/s228/README.md

 - `VCC`: +5V Supply Voltage
 - `GND`: Ground
 - `OUT`: Output waveform
-- `TRIG`, `RES`, `CTRL`, `THR`, `DIS`: This pins determine how the chip should generate its output waveform.
+- `TRIG`, `RES`, `CTRL`, `THR`, `DIS`: These pins determine how the chip should generate its output waveform.

 ## 7404 NOT Gate (x6)

-The 7404 is a chip which contains 6 NOT gates also know as inverters.
+The 7404 is a chip that contains 6 NOT gates, also known as inverters.

 `Yn` = ~`An`